camba1/cwit_2020/README.md

 ```
 The above commands will:

-- Start the nodemysql service defined in our docker-compose file and log you  into the console in the container
+- Start the nodemaria service defined in our docker-compose file and log you  into the console in the container
 - In the container, run npm install, which creates the node_modules folder in the container.
 Since we have a volume mounted in our container to the nodeApp folder in our machine (as defined in our dockercompose file), the node_modules folder gets created in our host machine as well and is ready for use.
 - Exit the container and return to our host machine

 ###### Bring the application up

 Use ```docker-compose up``` in the same directory where you have the docker-compose file to bring the application up .
-It uses a ```docker-compose.env``` file to pass the environment variables to the mysql service (better than keeping them in the docker-compose.yaml file).
+It uses a ```docker-compose.env``` file to pass the environment variables to the mariadb service (better than keeping them in the docker-compose.yaml file).

 #### Running the Tests

 - With the application running, login to the container with:

-  `docker exec -it nodemysqlcont 'bash'`
+  `docker exec -it nodemariacont 'bash'`

 - Run `npm test`
 - To exit the container just use `exit`.

 The application test scripts were created using _mocha_ and _chai_.

-Also, use ```npm run test-exp``` to run some tests and export the results to a file in a format that Jenkins can understand.
-In this last case, the results will be saved to the _./test/results/test-results.xml_ file

 #### Restarting the nodejs container during development

 During development, you may wantto restart the nodejs container.
-You can do this with: ```docker restart nodemysqlcont```
+You can do this with: ```docker restart nodemariacont```

 Alternatively you can install something like nodemon in your image to monitor for changes in the file system.